Skip To Main Content

 2012 The New High School Project graduates its first class of students

-2017 Teacher Training Institute relaunches with expanded curriculum and experiential practicum
+2017 Chartwell Teaching Institute relaunches with expanded curriculum and experiential practicum

 2018 Chartwell partners with UCSF Dyslexia Center, a unique opportunity coupling the latest scientific discoveries in neuroscience with classroom-based intervention strategies

-2019 170 teachers in the Hollister School District trained in structured literacy through TTI (over two-year period)
+2019 170 teachers in the Hollister School District trained in structured literacy through CTI (over two-year period)

-2020 Building 500 opens, expanding learning space for the High School and Teacher Training Institute
+2020 Building 500 opens, expanding learning space for the High School and Chartwell Teaching Institute

 Chartwell School's Seaside Campus on Imperial Street